moazmaksod/LabWise/docs/LabWise_requirements.md

 The Complete Lifecycle of a Patient Sample

-To conceptualize LabFlow's function, it is useful to follow the journey of a single sample.
+To conceptualize LabWise's function, it is useful to follow the journey of a single sample.
 Consider a blood vial drawn for a Complete Blood Count (CBC).
-1. A physician places an order for a CBC in their EHR, which is transmitted to LabFlow.
+1. A physician places an order for a CBC in their EHR, which is transmitted to LabWise.
-2. At the collection site, a receptionist registers the patient in LabFlow, which prints barcoded labels.
+2. At the collection site, a receptionist registers the patient in LabWise, which prints barcoded labels.
 3. A phlebotomist collects the blood into a lavender-top tube, applies the label, and scans it to confirm collection time.
 4. A courier transports the sample to the lab.
 A technician at the accessioning station scans the tube's barcode.
-LabFlow confirms the order, assigns a unique accession number, and adds the test to the hematology worklist.
+LabWise confirms the order, assigns a unique accession number, and adds the test to the hematology worklist.
 5. The sample is placed on an automated track, which routes it to the hematology analyzer.12
-6. The analyzer aspirates the sample, performs the CBC, and transmits the raw results back to LabFlow.
+6. The analyzer aspirates the sample, performs the CBC, and transmits the raw results back to LabWise.
-7. LabFlow receives the results, applies auto-verification rules (checking against reference ranges and delta checks), and flags them as ready for review.
+7. LabWise receives the results, applies auto-verification rules (checking against reference ranges and delta checks), and flags them as ready for review.
 8. A medical technologist reviews the results on their screen, confirms the associated QC was in-range, and electronically signs off, releasing the results.
-9. LabFlow formats the final report and electronically transmits it to the ordering physician's EHR.
+9. LabWise formats the final report and electronically transmits it to the ordering physician's EHR.
 10. The system logs the sample's location as it is moved to a refrigerated storage rack for its 7-day retention period.
-11. After 7 days, LabFlow flags the sample for disposal on a system-generated worksheet.
+11. After 7 days, LabWise flags the sample for disposal on a system-generated worksheet.
-Throughout this entire journey, from collection to disposal, LabFlow maintains a complete, unbroken digital chain of custody and data integrity.9
+Throughout this entire journey, from collection to disposal, LabWise maintains a complete, unbroken digital chain of custody and data integrity.9

 The Flow of Information

 The physical journey of the sample is mirrored by a critical, parallel journey of digital information.
 The integrity of this data flow is the bedrock of the laboratory's credibility and is a primary focus of regulatory frameworks like HIPAA.3 A failure in the information lifecycle—such as a mismatched patient ID or a report sent to the wrong physician—is as catastrophic as a lost or contaminated sample.
-This reality underscores the necessity of designing LabFlow with a "data-first" principle, where every feature is assessed based on its contribution to the accuracy, security, and traceability of the information it manages.
+This reality underscores the necessity of designing LabWise with a "data-first" principle, where every feature is assessed based on its contribution to the accuracy, security, and traceability of the information it manages.
 The audit trail is not merely a compliance feature; it is the system's core ledger of its own trustworthiness.
-●	Data Inputs: LabFlow must ingest data from multiple sources.
+●	Data Inputs: LabWise must ingest data from multiple sources.
 This includes patient demographic data from a hospital's central registration system (HIS), test orders from external physician EHRs, and raw numerical or qualitative data from dozens of different analytical instruments.8
-●	Data Processing: Internally, LabFlow is the central processing unit.
+●	Data Processing: Internally, LabWise is the central processing unit.
 It links patient identifiers to sample accession numbers, applies complex QC rules, performs calculations, flags results based on defined criteria (e.g., critical values), and formats data for final reporting.
 ●	Data Outputs: The system must securely push data to various endpoints.
 Finalized reports are sent to EHR systems, billing codes and diagnostic information are transmitted to revenue cycle management (RCM) platforms, and anonymized, aggregated data is made available to internal analytics modules for operational oversight and quality improvement initiatives.8

 User Personas and Role-Based Functional Requirements

 A successful LIMS must be designed with a deep understanding of the diverse individuals who will interact with it daily.
 Each user has a unique set of responsibilities, goals, and frustrations.
-A persona-driven approach ensures that LabFlow's features are not developed in a vacuum but are tailored to solve specific, real-world problems for each user group.
+A persona-driven approach ensures that LabWise's features are not developed in a vacuum but are tailored to solve specific, real-world problems for each user group.
 The needs of these personas are often interconnected, creating feedback loops that a well-designed system can either improve or exacerbate.
 For example, a common negative cycle begins when a referring physician experiences slow turnaround times for routine tests.23 To compensate, the physician may begin ordering tests with a "STAT" (urgent) priority for convenience rather than true medical necessity.23 This creates a "STAT overload" in the laboratory, overwhelming technicians and creating a processing bottleneck.24 The resulting stress and high workload increase the risk of error and burnout for the lab staff.2 Ironically, this bottleneck delays both the routine tests and the truly urgent STAT requests, worsening the physician's original problem.
-LabFlow cannot be a passive observer in this dynamic.
+LabWise cannot be a passive observer in this dynamic.
 It must be an active mediator, incorporating rule-based logic to break such cycles.
 For instance, the system can be configured to require physicians to select a specific clinical justification for a STAT order.
-This data allows the Lab Manager to identify patterns of misuse and engage in data-driven conversations with clinics to improve test utilization, transforming LabFlow from a simple information system into a tool for process improvement.
+This data allows the Lab Manager to identify patterns of misuse and engage in data-driven conversations with clinics to improve test utilization, transforming LabWise from a simple information system into a tool for process improvement.
-The following table provides a high-level overview of the key stakeholders, their objectives, and the primary pain points that LabFlow is designed to address.
+The following table provides a high-level overview of the key stakeholders, their objectives, and the primary pain points that LabWise is designed to address.

-Persona	Primary Goal	Key Responsibilities	Current Pain Points	How LabFlow Solves This Receptionist	Accurate and efficient patient intake and order entry.
+Persona	Primary Goal	Key Responsibilities	Current Pain Points	How LabWise Solves This Receptionist	Accurate and efficient patient intake and order entry.
 Patient registration, data entry, insurance verification, appointment scheduling, payment collection.
 Manual data entry errors, time-consuming insurance verification, managing patient wait times, incomplete physician orders.26	Validated data entry forms, OCR scanning of ID/insurance cards, real-time insurance eligibility checks, automated appointment reminders.
 Lab Technician	Accurate and timely execution of analytical tests.
 Sample accessioning, instrument operation, quality control, result review, troubleshooting.
 High-volume workload, tight deadlines, risk of sample mix-ups, instrument downtime, repetitive manual tasks, burnout.25	Barcode-driven workflows, prioritized digital worklists, automated QC analysis, integrated instrument maintenance logs, delta check alerts.
 Lab Manager	Ensure operational efficiency, quality, and regulatory compliance.
 Staff supervision, inventory management, quality assurance programs, budget oversight, preparing for inspections.
 Lack of real-time operational visibility, unexpected reagent stock-outs, managing staff competency, ensuring constant audit-readiness.2	Real-time KPI dashboards, automated inventory alerts, comprehensive digital audit trails, role-based access controls.